Megaemce/AudioKnobs/README.md

 # AudioKnobs

 Beatiful SVG-based old fasion audio knobs that can are controlled by mouse (JS embedded within SVG). <br>
+Modelled from Moog synthesizer knobs.
+Now with dynamic light and shadows :fire:<br>

 Check out [Interactive demo](https://megaemce.github.io/AudioKnobs/).
 Mouse over the knobs to control their angle.
 Double click on the knob to reset it to the default value.
 <br>
 <br>